scrapinghub/spidermon/docs/source/item-validation.rst

         'spidermon.contrib.scrapy.pipelines.ItemValidationPipeline': 800,
     }

-After that you need to choose which validation library will be used.
+After that, you need to choose which validation library will be used.
 Spidermon accepts schemas defined using schematics_ or `JSON Schema`_.

 With schematics